-The University will ensure that Title IX Coordinators, investigators, decisionmakers, and facilitators of the informal resolution process receive training on the following:
+The University will ensure that Title IX Coordinators, investigators, decision-makers, and facilitators of the informal resolution process receive training on the following:

-• Any technology to be used at a live hearing

-• Issues of relevance of questions and evidence, including when questions and evidence about the complainant's sexual predisposition or prior sexual behavior are not relevant investigations and adjudications.
+- Any technology to be used at a live hearing - Issues of relevance of questions and evidence, including when questions and evidence about the complainant's sexual predisposition or prior sexual behavior are not relevant

+Training materials cannot rely on sex stereotypes, and they must promote impartial investigations and adjudications.
 They must also be posted on the University's website.

-Training materials cannot rely on sex stereotypes, and they must promote impartial